social-vegan/Bayesian-Inference/README.md

 For 1<=i<=n,\
 • Line i: probability distribution of variable Ni
 ##### Output Explanation
-The output for the sample input in input explanation is:
+The output for the sample input under input explanation is:
 ```bash
 0.2 0.8
 0.4 0.6